The Ones Who Walk Away from Omelas: Inspiration and themes

+Le Guin’s short story explores the ideas of utilitarianism.
 Le Guin stated that the city's name is pronounced "OH-meh-lahss".
-Le Guin hit upon the name of the town on seeing a road sign for Salem, Oregon, in a car mirror. "[… People ask me] 'Where do you get your ideas from, Ms. Le Guin?'
+Le Guin chose the name after seeing a road sign for Salem, Oregon, in a car mirror. "[… People ask me] 'Where do you get your ideas from, Ms. Le Guin?'
 From forgetting Dostoyevsky and reading road signs backwards, naturally.
 Where else?"

-"The central idea of this psychomyth, the scapegoat", writes Le Guin, "turns up in Dostoyevsky's Brothers Karamazov, and several people have asked me, rather suspiciously, why I gave the credit to William James.
-The fact is, I haven't been able to re-read Dostoyevsky, much as I loved him, since I was twenty-five, and I'd simply forgotten he used the idea.
-But when I met it in James' 'The Moral Philosopher and the Moral Life', it was with a shock of recognition."
+The central idea of the scapegoat was posed by author Fyodor Dostoyevsky in The Brothers Karamazov in 1880.
+Le Guin gave credit to William James, who mentioned the idea in 1891, and she later wrote: "The fact is, I haven't been able to re-read Dostoyevsky, much as I loved him, since I was twenty-five, and I'd simply forgotten he used the idea."

+The original Dostoyevsky quote appears in The Brothers Karamazov:

+"I challenge you: let’s assume that you were called upon to build the edifice of human destiny so that men would finally be happy and would find peace and tranquility.
+If you knew that, in order to attain this, you would have to torture just one single creature, let’s say the little girl who beat her chest so desperately in the outhouse, and that on her unavenged tears you could build that edifice, would you agree to do it?"

-The quote from William James is:
+The quote by William James in "The Moral Philosopher and the Moral Life", an 1891 essay:

 Dostoyevsky's original description of the dilemma refers to the doctrine of salvation through the crucifixion of Jesus.